alisaifee/flask-limiter/doc/source/index.rst

 The above Flask app will have the following rate limiting characteristics:

 * Rate limiting by `remote_address` of the request
-* A global rate limit of 200 per day, and 50 per hour applied to all routes.
+* A default rate limit of 200 per day, and 50 per hour applied to all routes.
-* The ``slow`` route having an explicit rate limit decorator will bypass the global rate limit and only allow 1 request per day.
+* The ``slow`` route having an explicit rate limit decorator will bypass the default rate limit and only allow 1 request per day.
-* The ``ping`` route will be exempt from any global rate limits.
+* The ``ping`` route will be exempt from any default rate limits.

 .. note:: The built in flask static files routes are also exempt from rate limits.